 - If you’re using numbing cream, apply it on the treatment area according to directions (I found directions for Emla here).
 The area can be wrapped in plastic cling film for better absorption.

-- Remove the Emla thoroughly by washing it off with cold water or by using an alcohol soaked cotton.
+- Remove the Emla thoroughly by washing it off with cold water or by using a wet cotton.

 - Apply the cream of your choice on the skin and massage lightly.

 - Wash the roller with warm running water for a few seconds.
 There’s no need to further disinfect it if the roller is new and comes pre-sterilized (which they should).